Health Care Proxy, Living Will

 For the purpose of a binding living will the rejected measures need to be described in detail and the patient needs to be able to correctly assess the effects of the living will.

-A binding living will is to be recorded in writing, stating the date of issue, before a Civil law Notary, an attorney-at-law or a legally qualified patient representative.
+A binding living will is to be recorded in writing, stating the date of issue, before a Civil Law Notary, an attorney-at-law or a legally qualified patient representative.
 Before that, however, the patient is to be informed in detail about the nature and the effects of the living will.
 The information provided by the doctors has to be recorded as well.

-A living will is valid for a period of five years only and has to be reconfirmed after that period.
+A living will is valid for a period of eight years only and has to be reconfirmed after that period.
 However, if the patient is only insufficiently able to judge or to speak and thus unable to renew the living will, it remains effective.